 - Staying in south Delhi, a safe suburb in the city, interns will either share a twin room in a comfortable hotel or stay in share dormitory style private intern accommodation.

-- The hotel is conveniently located and is close to the team in India.
+- The accommodation is conveniently located and is close to the team in India.

-- Hotel room and intern accommodation facilities include a security safe, tea and coffee facilities, air-con and a western toilet and shower.
+- Accommodation facilities include a security safe, air-con and a western toilet and shower.

 - Food is provided throughout the project.